openlayers/jsdoc-plugin-typescript/README.md

 ],
 ```

+See https://jsdoc.app/ for more details on how to configure JSDoc.

 ## What this plugin does

 When using the `class` keyword for defining classes (required by TypeScript), JSDoc requires `@classdesc` and `@extends` annotations.
 With this plugin, no `@classdesc` and `@extends` annotations are needed.